OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 لاجئ

    Registrant
        Individuals, families, or households who have provided their information during the intake and registration phase of the delivery chain.
-They may have provided their information at their own initiative (on demand; see applicants) or at the initiative of a pub- lic agency or program (as in the case of en masse reg- istration/census sweeps).
+They may have provided their information at their own initiative (on demand; see applicants) or at the initiative of a public agency or program (as in the case of en masse registration/census sweeps).
 In the latter case, we do not call them applicants because they did not technically “apply” for benefits and services.

        | 🇫🇷 Enregistré(e)
        | 🇪🇸 Persona registrada